binnes/Node-RED-container-prod/Node-RED config from environment/README.md

 To create a containerised version of the latest version of the Node-RED application you need to rebuild and push the updated Node-RED application.

 1. Go to the GitHub integration tab in the Node-RED editor and commit and push the latest version of your flow
-2. Ensuring you are in the project directory in a command or terminal window, build the container with the command:
+2. Ensuring you are in the project directory in a command or terminal window, build the container with the command (replace YOUR-DOCKER-USERNAME with your docker username):
-    `docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t [insert your dockerhub username here]/node-red-docker-sample --push .`
+    `docker buildx build --platform linux/amd64,linux/arm64,linux/arm/v7 -t YOUR-DOCKER-USERNAME/node-red-docker-sample --push .`
-    Customise the command as required
 3. Stop the existing Node-RED docker instance and remove it.
 You cannot have 2 instances of a Docker container with the same name, so if the previous instance of the dockerNR container still exists, then you need to remove it before you can deploy a new instance:
     * `docker stop mynodered`
     * `docker rm mynodered`
     * `docker rm dockerNR`
-4. Pull the container image from dockerhub to ensure you have the latest version locally:
+4. Pull the container image from dockerhub to ensure you have the latest version locally (replace YOUR-DOCKER-USERNAME with your docker username):
-`docker pull [your docker hub username]/node-red-docker-sample:latest`
+`docker pull YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`
 5. Run the new container.
 For docker you can use the **--env-file** option to pass in environment variables using the env.list file created for the previous step.
 Ensuring you are still in your project directory (containing the env.list file) start your containerised Node-RED application.
-You also need the container on the NRbridge network bridge to be able to access the MQTT broker container:
+You also need the container on the NRbridge network bridge to be able to access the MQTT broker container (replace the path to the moreNodeRedWorkshop directory and YOUR-DOCKER-USERNAME with your docker username):

-    `docker run -dit --env-file env.list -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto -p 1880:1880 --network NRbridge --name dockerNR [your docker hub username]/node-red-docker-sample:latest`
+    `docker run -dit --env-file env.list -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto -p 1880:1880 --network NRbridge --name dockerNR YOUR-DOCKER-USERNAME/node-red-docker-sample:latest`

     Notice: